davidxmoody/davidxmoody.com/_drafts/one-month-of-blogging.md

 I've been thinking about this for a while.
 Most of my problems come from being too rushed.

 When I only have one or two days to write a post, I feel like I can't attempt more ambitious projects.
 I have lots of [ideas](https://github.com/davidxmoody/davidxmoody.github.io/blob/master/_ideas.md) for posts.
-However, I know that many of them will require a lot of time for research.
-I don't want to attempt something difficult if I'm not certain I can finish it on time.
+However, I know that many of them will require a lot of research.
+I don't want to attempt something difficult if I don't think I can finish on time.

 I've been thinking about ways to fix this.
 I could reduce the number of posts to two per week.
 That would give me more time per post and allow me to attempt more ambitious projects.